K-Bharath-Vardhan/SI-GuidedProject-600206-1697472221/README.md

 #### Project Manual
 A project manual is a comprehensive guide that outlines project objectives, methodologies, roles, and best practices.
 It serves as a navigation tool and collaborative resource, ensuring systematic and successful project execution.

+<h3><a href="5.%20Performance%20and%20Final%20Submission%20Phase">5.
+Performance and Final Submission Phase</a></h3>
+In the Performance and Final Submission Phases, we assess and refine the ship classification model developed in the previous phase.
+Our goal is to validate its performance and create a detailed report for the final submission.

+#### Solution Performance
+The Solution Performance is a document that includes a summary of the model and its accuracy, encompassing both training and validation results.

+#### Project Documentation
+This comprehensive set of records includes details regarding data collection, deep learning model development, evaluation metrics, code, user interfaces, and deployment procedures.
+It serves as a vital reference for project stakeholders, offering support for troubleshooting, future maintenance, and the transfer of knowledge.

+Thank you for your hard work and dedication.
+Your commitment has brought us here, and success is on the horizon.
+Best of luck as we move forward!